Woodlawn Advanced Energy Recovery Centre

 The department’s assessment will consider the objects of the Environmental Planning and Assessment Act 1979 (EP&A Act) and the matters to be considered by a consent authority listed in Section 4.15 of the EP&A Act.

-- consistency with the EPA’s Energy from Waste Policy Statement (2021) and the NSW Government’s Energy from Waste Infrastructure Plan (2021)
+- the proposal's consistency with the EPA’s Energy from Waste Policy Statement (2021) and the NSW Government’s Energy from Waste Infrastructure Plan (2021)

 - the likely impacts of the proposal, including environmental impacts on the natural and built environment and the social and economic impacts in the locality